-TGR students enrolled in a course numbered 801 or 802 are certified
+TGR students enrolled in a course numbered 801 or 802 are certified as full time.

 Only information classified by the University as directory information (see below) can be confirmed to inquirers other than the student.

 PRIVACY OF STUDENTS RECORDS NOTIFICATION OF RIGHTS UNDER FERPA